 Students attend the annual TCS, learning from experts who work in transportation and livable communities all over the country.
-Students from any U.S. accredited university, as well as practitioners and researchers currently working in transportation, are eligible to enter the Open Call for Poster Sessions at TCS.
+Students from any U.S. accredited university are eligible to enter the Open Call for Poster Sessions at TCS.

 Annual Meeting of the Transportation Research Board (TRB)

-With the help of NITC, over 50 PSU students attend the annual meeting of TRB each January.
+With the help of NITC funding, we send 15 - 20 PSU students to attend the annual meeting of TRB each January.
 Many of our graduate students present research at the conference.

 Friday Transportation Seminar